libor-m/scrimer/doc/install.rst

     # with it's additional dependencies (pyvcf, pysam, pybedtools)
     pip install scrimer

-Scimer depends on several python modules, that should be installed automatically using the above procedue.
+Scrimer depends on several python modules, that should be installed automatically using the above procedue.

 - **pysam** [#pysam]_ is used to manipulate with indexed fasta and bam files
 - **pybedtools** [#pybedtools]_ is used to read and write the annotations